-A – There are follow up visits by the doctor to ensure it works, fits properly and is comfortable.
+A – There are follow up visits by the dentist to ensure it works, fits properly and is comfortable.
 You can call us for an appointment at any time; if you have a concern before your next planned appointment.

 A – Yes.
 We can break up the payments to coincide with your therapy schedule.

 A – The symptoms of sleep apnea are very broad and so are the benefits of sleep apnea therapy.
-Many of our patients have severe snoring, heart and blood pressure problems, depression, lack of energy, moodiness, marital problems, sore throat, mental fogginess and many other symptoms.
-We have experience with all of these symptoms, which improve with appliance therapy.
-The medical literature has hundreds of research papers that have documented the success of dental appliance therapy for snoring and sleep disordered breathing (sleep apnea) over the last 20 years.
+Patients often see improvements in have severe snoring, heart and blood pressure problems, depression, lack of energy, moodiness, marital problems, sore throat, mental fogginess and many other symptoms.
+The medical literature has hundreds of research papers that have documented the success of dental appliance therapy for snoring and sleep disordered breathing (sleep apnea) over the last 20 years 8, 9.

 A – No referral is needed.
 We will, of course, provide your family physician with all our findings and collaborate with them to ensure you receive the best management of your concerns and disease by licensed medical physicians.

 A – That is an option.
 Keep in mind CPAP has a 30 - 50% success rate 10, 11.
 No therapy is started until a thorough examination and a diagnosis made by a licensed physician is obtained.
 All options are discussed and then the appropriate recommendation is made.
 In many cases of simple snoring, upper airway resistance and mild obstructive sleep apnea, treatment with a dental appliance is often the recommended treatment from Medical Authorities such as the American Academy of Sleep Medicine.

 A – No. There is not one, single therapy, even CPAP that will work on all patients 100% of the time.
 This is a very specialized area of medicine with significant challenges, which in some cases has no effective treatment.
-Research tells us that in follow-up studies, after 1 year using CPAP, for a minimum of 6 hours, the success is only 40 â€“ 60%.
+Research tells us that in follow-up studies, after 1 year using CPAP, for a minimum of 6 hours, the success is only 30 – 50%.
 Similar studies using dental appliances show 60% - 80% success.
-It is interesting to note that for approximately 30% of CPAP users who continue to use CPAP after 1 year (for more than 6 hours a night) they still are symptomatic.
+It is interesting to note that for approximately 30% of CPAP users who continue to use CPAP after 1 year (for more than 6 hours a night) they still are symptomatic 12.